 Click here for MORE tips on how to best talk to your child.

 Listen and respond while playing, don’t quiz!
 While it is great to weave language learning into play, remember that you are having fun.

-We all want our children to learn and grow.
+We all want children to learn and grow.
 Out of good intention, I see parents asking their children question after question and sometimes not even waiting for a response.
-This is NOT play!
+This is NOT playing!

 While your child is playing, listen, really listen.
 Take what he or she is saying seriously and respond appropriately.

 Why Do this?
 Too many questions can be overwhelming and counterproductive.
-Play may start to seem like work and children may be turned off from play.
-We don't want this!
+Play may seem like work and it may turn children off from playing.
+We don’t want this!
 Learn how to ask questions the right way in our membership program.

-Know how to play with toddler is important but having the right toys is equally as important.
+Knowing how to play with toddlers is important but having the right toys is equally as important.